cronomantic/ZXDAAD128/README.md

 - `XUNDONE`: To cancel the status "done".
 - `XLOAD`/`XSAVE`: To load/save your gameplay.
 They work like the traditional `LOAD`/`SAVE` condActs on this interpreter.

+It also has a preliminary support for EXTERNs.

 ***

 ## **Shortcomings**